pashford/zfswiki/wiki/Get-the-Source-Code.md

 ## Release Tarball

 The release tarball contains a fully tested and released version of ZFS.
 This is one of the two preferred source code locations for use in production systems.
+If you need lead time for notification of changes, or want to take a detailed look at the changes, this is probably the method you should be using.
 If you want to use the official release tarballs, then use the following commands to fetch and prepare the source.

 ```
 $ wget http://archive.zfsonlinux.org/downloads/zfsonlinux/spl/spl-x.y.z.tar.gz